-Notes: The average WRI is computed across the 48 states on the U.S. mainland, since Alaska and Hawaii are excluded from our analyses.
-The WRIs of the states we included are re-scaled such that the mean and the standard deviation of the sub-sample are zero and one, respectively.
+Notes: The average WRI is computed across the 48 states on the U.S. mainland, since Alaska and Hawaii are excluded from our analyses, and WRI values of the included states are re-scaled accordingly, such that the mean and the standard deviation of WRI over the 48 states are zero and one, respectively.